 Search Business Group (formerly known as Ron Wave Design)

 Mihaylo marketing alumnus Jason Khoo ’15 and graphic designer Ronald Arellano are helping local organizations spread their message through Fullerton-based Search Business Group (formerly known as Ron Wave Design).
 Offering print, web, mobile and email marketing, Khoo says his business concept was born from his studies: “My marketing coursework taught me how to think, do research and be a serious marketer.
 I learned how to do things the right way.”
-Check out our blog post about Khoo’s marketing enterprise.

 What do you see when passing an abandoned wood building?
 Entrepreneurship alumnus Patrick Hayes ’14 sees a potential work of art.
 Securing permission to remove wood from abandoned buildings in Tennessee, he turns the wood into furniture, which he then sells.
 “My hope is to preserve a small piece of these homes, and give them a second life through my work,” he says.
-Explore Hayes’ concept in this blog post.

 Serve the Way (Sway)

 The nonprofit Sway was founded by entertainment and tourism management alumnus Michael Willis ’15 with consultation from the Gianneschi Center for Nonprofit Research, Sway connects volunteers with opportunities to do good in the Southern California community through such organizations as Habitat for Humanity and the Los Angeles Food Bank.
 Started in 2015 with just 10 CSUF student members, Sway’s membership exceeded 100 within months.
 “Sway is an organization where everyone from all backgrounds and ages can find their niche and volunteer for something that they truly care for,” says Willis.